 Why good Text To HTML ratio is not always achievable

 You can’t always have high code to text ratio.

-Here are some cases, in which achieving high ratio is technically impossible:
+Here are some cases, in which achieving a high ratio is technically impossible:

 - Very short pages (contact us … ) – each page requires a minimum number of code elements.
-On some short pages, the code will always be more that the text.
+On some short pages, the code will always be more than the text.